nvidia-holoscan/holohub/tutorials/integrate_external_libs_into_pipeline/README.md

 #### Sample code

-The following are the sample applications that use MatX library to integrate with Holoscan SDK.
+The following are the sample applications that use the MatX library to integrate with Holoscan SDK.

 - [Multi AI Application with SSD Detection and MONAI Endoscopic Tool Segmentation](https://github.com/nvidia-holoscan/holohub/tree/main/applications/multiai_endoscopy)
   - `applications/multiai_endoscopy`